Tools

 Rs3tools

-A native R package that is used to access AWS S3 from the Analytical Platform, which is mainly compatible with the legacy package s3tools.
+Allows you to access AWS S3 from the Analytical Platform, which is mainly compatible with the legacy package s3tools.
+The Analytical Platform community maintain this package.